Apollo

 4WD Camper Rental in Alice Springs

-If unsure about a particular area, it’s best to contact the rental company in advance.
+If you’re unsure whether a particular road or area is permitted, it’s best to contact the rental company before you travel.

 Alice Springs Airport Campervan Hire

-While there are no campervan rentals directly at the terminal at Alice Springs Airport, there are several campervan rental companies within 2–19 km (1–12 miles).
+While there are no campervan rentals directly at the terminal at Alice Springs Airport, there are several campervan rental companies in the city within 2–19 km (1–12 miles).

 The depots are easily accessible by taxi or public transport.